casonadams/docker-gstreamer/README.md

 ## Usage
 - Currently drops into a shell where GStreamer can be run
-- Projects dir is a shared volume as runtime
+- Projects dir is a shared volume at runtime

 ```bash
 docker-compose run gstreamer